Frequently Asked Questions

 What role does the National Institutes of Health (NIH) play in funding research into ME/CFS?

-Currently, the NIH is funding $14.8 million in research on ME/CFS.
-This amount has increased from $5 million in 2015 and there are significant efforts underway to increase the number of investigators studying ME/CFS and the number of grant applications submitted to NIH for consideration for funding in the peer review system.
+In fiscal year 2023, the NIH funded $13 million in research on ME/CFS.
+This amount has increased from $5 million in 2015 and there are significant efforts continue to increase the number of investigators studying ME/CFS and the number of grant applications submitted to NIH for consideration for funding in the peer review system.

 How can I participate in research on ME/CFS?